Find results near a specified location

 Limit autocomplete results to specific place types

 It is possible to limit the autocomplete results to certain “place types”, like countries, regions, cities, municipalities or postal codes.
-A list of available place types can be found in the Places API reference.
+A list of available place types can be found in the Places API documentation.

 How to use custom PHP code?